-[See the "Articles & Alerts" tab (above) for a link to the October 25, 2016 press release announcing Grameen Foundation USA's merger with Freedom from Hunger.]
+[See the "Articles & Alerts" section, below, for a link to the October 25, 2016 press release announcing Grameen Foundation USA's merger with Freedom from Hunger.]

-Although the accounts of Grameen Foundation India Private Limited (GFI) are consolidated in the Grameen Foundation USA fiscal year-end 2017 audited financial statements, the financial activities of GFI are not included in CharityWatch's rating of Grameen Foundation USA.
-GFI is registered in India and is a for-profit, wholly-owned subsidiary of Grameen Foundation USA.
+The accounts of Grameen Foundation India Private Limited (GFI) are also consolidated in the Grameen Foundation USA fiscal 2019 audited financial statements, according to audit Note 1.
+GFI is a for-profit corporation registered in India and a wholly-owned subsidiary of Grameen Foundation USA.
+The financial activities of GFI, a for-profit entity, are not included in CharityWatch's rating of Grameen Foundation USA.

 [Note: CharityWatch generally excludes the value of in-kind (non-cash) donations of goods and services from its calculations of Program % and Cost to Raise $100.
 More information on how grades are calculated and the treatment of in-kind donations can be found on the Our Process page.]

-"As of March 31, 2017, GFI [Grameen Foundation India Private Limited] has an unrestricted net asset balance of $148,912, comprised of ($2,041,260) in cumulative losses from operations offset by $2,190,172 in capital investments by Grameen Foundation USA.
-Failure to obtain additional unrestricted revenue may affect GFI's future activities.
+"As of June 30, 2019, GFI [Grameen Foundation India Private Limited] has a net assets without donor restrictions balance of $107,230, comprised of ($2,297,139) in cumulative losses from operations offset by $2,404,369 in capital investments by Grameen Foundation USA.
+Failure to obtain additional revenue without restrictions may affect GFI's future activities.
 Grameen Foundation USA is committed to continuing to invest resources in GFI because of its social mission to ensure it can meet its obligations.
-The [audited] consolidated financial statements do not include any adjustment that might be necessary if GFI is unable to continue as a going concern."
+The [audited] consolidated financial statements do not include any adjustment that might be necessary if GFI is unable to continue operations.

-"As of March 31, 2017, TaroWorks has a deficit in net assets totaling $142,824.
+"As of June 30, 2019, TaroWorks has a deficit in net assets totaling $202,770.
 Failure to obtain additional revenue may affect its future activities.
 However, Grameen Foundation USA is committed to investing resources in TaroWorks to support its social mission.
-The [audited] consolidated financial statements do not include any adjustment that might be necessary if TaroWorks is unable to continue as a going concern."
+The [audited] consolidated financial statements do not include any adjustment that might be necessary if TaroWorks is unable to continue operations."

-[Note: As referenced above in a separate Analysts' Note, Grameen Foundation India Private Limited is a for-profit entity.
-Although its accounts are consolidated in the Grameen Foundation USA audited financial statements for fiscal 2017, Grameen Foundation India's financial activities are not included in CharityWatch's rating of Grameen Foundation USA.]
+[Note: As referenced above in a separate Analysts' Note, Grameen Foundation India Private Limited (GFI) is a for-profit entity.
+Although its accounts are consolidated in the Grameen Foundation USA fiscal 2019 audited financial statements, GFI's financial activities are not included in CharityWatch's rating of Grameen Foundation USA.]